peplau/AI-Content-Profiler/README.md

 ![Assigned Profile Card to the profiled item](/images/Profile-Cards-Assigned.png)

 > [!TIP]
-> If after profiling a page you still don't see the Profile Cards assigned to it, follow the steps below:
+> If after profiling a page you still don't see the Profile Cards assigned to it, follow the steps on [Q2](#q2---after-profiling-a-page-or-an-entire-tree-i-still-dont-see-any-profile-cards-assigned-what-should-i-do)
-> 1. Check if the **Tree Settings** item is correctly configured, including:
->     1. The **Root** field has a path that encompasses the profiled item;
->     1. The **Process Profiles** field points to at least one valid Profile, the Profiles are correctly deployed and have meaningful information that can be used to profile your content.
-> 1. Verify if the profiled item has any valid content, and the content matches the Profile Cards you are expecting to see assigned.
-> 1. Check the Sitecore CM logs for any errors or warnings that might have occurred during the profiling process.

 <hr/>

 ### USE CASE 2 - Profiling an entire Content Tree